telerik/winforms-docs/spreadsheet/localization.md

 {{endregion}}

->note It is necessary to set the SpreadsheetLocalizationProvider. __CurrentProvider__ property before initializing the components.
+>tip It is necessary to set the SpreadsheetLocalizationProvider. __CurrentProvider__ property before initializing the components.
 >